Smart Financial Centre

-The Smart Financial Centre, is a concert hall located off U.S. Highway 59 in Sugar Land, Texas, 20 miles southwest of Houston.
+The Smart Financial Centre is a state-of-the-art comedy, music and events venue located directly off U.S. Highway 59 in Sugar Land, Texas, 20 miles southwest of Houston.
 It is owned by the city government of Sugar Land and operated by ATG Entertainment.
 It is the only indoor live performance venue of its kind in the Greater Houston area.

 History

-Groundbreaking began on the theater on December 9, 2014.
+Groundbreaking took place on December 9, 2014.
 In February 2015, naming rights were granted to Smart Financial Credit Union by the Sugar Land City Council.
-The theater opened on January 14, 2017 with back to back Jerry Seinfeld shows.
+The venue opened on January 14, 2017 with back to back Jerry Seinfeld shows.

 Events

 The theater is designed to host a wide range of performances.